 This best-selling, classic text provides a clear and straightforward account of the basic rules of contract law, while also introducing current debates about the nature, scope and functions of the law and discussing wider controversies surrounding the basic doctrines.
-Praised by both lecturers and students, Contract Law is compact yet comprehensive, well-written, well-structured, stimulating and engaging.
-This twelfth edition has been fully revised and updated to reflect various developments in the law, and now also includes ‘Hot topic’ discussion boxes in most chapters.
+Praised time and again by both lecturers and students, Contract Law is compact yet comprehensive, well-written, well-structured, stimulating and engaging.
+This new eleventh edition has been fully revised and updated to reflect recent changes in the law.
 It is essential reading for all students taking undergraduate and GDL/CPE courses in contract law.
-Ewan McKendrick QC ...

 This updated edition includes an examination of force majeure in French law, the drafting of force majeure clauses, its usage in shipbuilding contracts, and the application of commercial impracticality under article 2-165 of the Uniform Commercial Code.

 From its first publication, this book was acclaimed as the standard text on this field of the law.
 Now for its fifth edition, it has been completely revised and expanded to take into account the new developments of the last five years.
 The book lays out both the framework of commercial law and the application of fundamental principles to typical business transactions.
 This unique combination of theory and practice is supplemented by specimen documents, tables of statutes, cases and conventions.

 Contains Contract Law, ninth edition plus Core Statutes on Contract, Tort and Restitution 2011-2012.
 These texts provide undergraduate students with the essential knowledge, skills and understanding required for success in Contract Law, featuring Mckendrick's widely praised textbook.